zero-to-mastery/HTML-project/README.md

 Hey there, welcome to our HTML open source project.
 Redesign the HTML landing page, learn and have fun doing it.
 Happy coding :)

+**Please note: We do not assign issues to contributors.
+If you see a bug or if there is a change you want to make, simply follow the instructions below and submit your changes by opening a pull request.**

 # Contribution Guide

 - Fork the repository, create a clone and make sure that you are not working on the `MASTER BRANCH' repository!